rubyaustralia/ruby_au/app/documents/constitution.markdown

 1. Membership of the Association may be granted to attendees of any event conducted by the Association.

-2. Membership of the Association may be made by way of application - either written or verbal - at any time.
+2. Membership of the Association may be granted by way of application to the committee at any time.
+An application may be either written or verbal.

 #### 10 Consideration of application